brianarciga1/Advanced-Coding-Course/Lab_2:_Collaborative_Calculator.md

 You've successfully collaborated using GitHub, implemented a simple calculator in Swift, and managed branches to organize your work. 🎉

 ---

-This version is a complete step-by-step lab that includes repository creation, branching, merging, the entire calculator code, and submission instructions for your students.